-Neurological Surgery residency training at IU School of Medicine is extensive and aimed at producing future global leaders in this complex field of medicine.
-Under the guidance of the department’s surgeon educators, residents in this program are responsible for the care of adults and children with neurological surgery problems, including epilepsy surgery, frame and frameless stereotactic surgery, functional neurosurgery, gamma knife radiosurgery, intracranial and carotid vascular surgery, neuroendoscopy, neuro-oncology, Level 1 cranial and spinal neurotrauma, skull base surgery, and spinal instrumentation and [GS1] peripheral nerve surgery.
+With the guidance of faculty surgeons, neurosurgery residents are responsible for the care of adults and children with neurological surgery needs, including epilepsy surgery, frame and frameless stereotactic surgery, functional neurosurgery, gamma knife radiosurgery, intracranial and carotid vascular surgery, neuroendoscopy, neuro-oncology, Level 1 cranial and spinal neurotrauma, skull base surgery, and spinal instrumentation and peripheral nerve surgery.

 At IU Health Methodist Hospital, the addition of the Synaptive Robot and BrightMatter™ technology is advancing the care and training of surgery for brain tumors and intracerebral hemorrhages.